Description

 Instructions

-- Break the chocolate into pieces or finely chop it and place it in a heat-resistant bowl.
-Melt the chocolate in a double boiler until it's completely melted and smooth.
+- Break the chocolate into small pieces or finely chop it and place it in a heat-resistant bowl.
+Melt gently over a double boiler until smooth.

-- In a saucepan, combine the milk and heavy cream, and heat them over medium heat until they begin to simmer.
+- In a saucepan, combine the milk and heavy cream and heat over medium heat until just simmering.

-- Pour the milk and cream mixture over the egg yolks and whisk to incorporate.
+- Pour the hot milk and cream over the egg yolks while whisking to combine.

-- Pour the hot custard over the melted chocolate and vigorously whisk by hand to create an emulsion and achieve a homogeneous mixture.
+- Pour the hot custard over the melted chocolate and whisk vigorously to create a smooth emulsion.

 Notes